 He there are many creams over-the-counter pain relievers, so what's the difference with prescription creams?
 The first and most obvious is the strength of the formulation.
 "The maximum concentration of lidocaine in OTC formulations is 4 %.
 The maximum concentration of lidocaine in a physician-issued prescription for home application is 5 %. often combine it with tetracaine for maximum effect," Gee explains.

-Zubritsky agrees and adds that prescription tattoo numbing creams are significantly more potent and effective.
+Zubritsky agrees, adding that prescription tattoo anesthetic creams are significantly more potent and effective.
 "These contain other ingredients or are composed of higher percentages of active anesthetics," she says.

-- Follow the application instructions: Whether you use an over-the-counter or prescription tattoo numbing cream, it is important to read the dosage instructions.
+- Follow the application instructions: Whether you use an over-the-counter or prescription tattoo cream, it's important to read the dosage instructions.
 Certified dermatologists Morgan Rabach and Zubritsky add a numbing cream to be used once a day.

-- Give it time to work: The effects of tattoo numbing cream are not felt immediately.
-"It's best to apply the tattoo numbing cream 30 to 60 minutes before any procedure," Zubritsky explained.
+- Give it time to work: The effects of anesthetic creams are not felt immediately.
+"It is preferable to apply the anaesthetic cream 30 to 60 minutes before any procedure" Zubritsky explained.
 Rabach agrees and also recommends applying it about 30 to 60 minutes before you want it to work.